noobdealer/hwtycoon/.github/ISSUE_TEMPLATE/feature_request.md

 **Issue**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-**Describe the implementation of the feature**
+**How to resolve**
-A clear and concise description of what you want to happen.
+A clear and concise solution that can resolve the issue using the new feature

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.